danbev/learning-v8/README.md

     Handler Table (size = 16)

 LdaConstant <idx> Load the constant at index from the constant pool into the accumulator.
 Star <dst> Store the contents of the accumulator register in dst.
 Ldar <src> Load accumulator with value from register src.
 LdaGlobal <idx> <slot> Load the constant at index from the constant pool into the accumulator.
-Use FeedbackVector slot for this.
-Mov <closure>, <r3> store the value of regist
+Mov <closure>, <r3> store the value of register

 You can find the declarations for the these instructions in src/interpreter/interpreter-generator.cc.

 br s -f bytecode-register.cc -l 125